 The main characteristics observed are:

 The diesel must have a clear appearance.
-Its color is not defined with precision, since it depends a lot on the production process and the presence of dyes introduced for fiscal purposes.
+Its color is not precisely defined, since it depends a lot on the production process and the presence of dyes introduced for fiscal purposes.

 An opalescent color can indicate abnormality or sophistication such as the presence of unstable compounds or the presence of impurities or bacterial contamination.